iamericanartist/code-shoulder/resources.md

 - https://javascript30.com/ is a cool concept brought to you by Wes Bos at [HackerYou](http://hackeryou.com/) and is meant for beginner to intermediate devs.
 - http://es6katas.org/ is a great way to learn some of the newer (as of mid 2016 at least) ECMAScript 6 updates and features.
 They are in an interesting order (mostly grouped by what they affect) and sometimes the answers are REALLY SIMPLE.
 These can also be rather hard...
 - [Codewars](https://www.codewars.com/) is a place to sharpen your code chops.
 I feel like this is meant for intermediate and above coders.
 There is a "test" to be able to use the site, and from there you can work on all sorts of skills.
+- [Project Euler](https://projecteuler.net/) "is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve."